 - Member of the Society for Risk Analysis (SRA)

-- Member of the Editorial Board to the European Journal of Risk Regulation (EJRR)
+- Former member of the Editorial Board to the European Journal of Risk Regulation (EJRR)

 - Teaching EU Judicial Protection at the European Institute for Public Administration until 2012